MellissaValle/Fraudulent-Job-Postings/README.md

 - Best Model:
 Tuned Logistic Regression with CountVectorizer and RandomOverSampler
 ![Model](https://user-images.githubusercontent.com/74070082/144143583-e9684750-d44d-4330-afee-d67bbeb254bf.png)
+Accuracy: 97.968%
+Recall:  82.686%

 ## Conclusions and Next Steps
 ![IndeedPred](https://user-images.githubusercontent.com/74070082/144143750-ed5eaa47-e1c1-45ce-98f7-d62314613877.png)
+### Conclusion
+Key words: Reduction in time!
+With this model, the process of detecting fake job postings would be much quicker.
+Indeed must have some kind of mechanism to find these fraudulent posts, but it probably takes a while.
+This model analyzes the job posts and flags those that are predicted to be fake/fraudulent, making this process of flagging  much faster.
+This model will not detect immediately which ones are fraudulent to 100% but it will make it a lot easier.
+Instead of going through 30k I hope I can only have to go through a few thousands.
+Indeed, my model predicted:
+Not fraudulent    28705
+Fraudulent    1297
+### Recommendations

+Add  industry and department features with Selectbox, people tend to misspell and or abbreviate words(eg. IT, Information Technology).
+These features can potentially help flagging those fraudulent postings.

+### Next steps
+TBD

 ## Navigating the Repository